zaiisao/Documentation/en/Recording/recording_cpp.md

 <ul>
 <li>USER_OFFLINE_QUIT = 0: The user has quit the call.</li>
 <li>USER_OFFLINE_DROPPED</code> = 1: The SDK timed out and the user dropped offline because it has not received any data package for a period of time.
 If a user quits the call and the message is not passed to the SDK (due to an unreliable channel), the SDK assumes the user has dropped offline. </li>
-<li>USER_OFFLINE_BECOME_AUDIENCE = 2: Triggered when the client role has changed from the host to the audience.
+<li>USER_OFFLINE_BECOME_AUDIENCE = 2: The client role has changed from the host to the audience.
 The option is only valid when you set the channel profile as live broadcast when calling <code>joinChannel</code>.</li>
 </ul>
 </td>
 </tr>